TheTrollGodJr/TaskScheduler/ReadMe.md

 - [ ] Add comments to all backend
 - [ ] Reorganize all code
 - [ ] Create installer exe using Inno Setup
+- [ ] Add SHA-256 hash to release for extra security
+- [ ] Create actual ReadMe.md with project info

 ## Frontend ToDo
 - [X] json file lock when reading/writing